amssdias/login-system/README.md

 #### Configure settings(email)

-Must fill the ".env_sample_file" file, so users can receive activation links and to reset passwords.
+Fill up the ".env_sample_file" file, so users can receive activation links and to reset passwords.
+Rename it as well to ".env".

 #### Install dependencies & activate virtualenv